meowsbits/sfagenda/README.md

 - Q: We need to set up development infrastructure and tooling.
 	- Q: We need to set up a Github organization.
-	  + What will our name be?
+	  + What shall our name be?
 	  + How do we handle the billing?
-	  + Will we have standard policies for pushing to repos?
+	  + Shall we have standard policies for pushing to repos?
 	    * Review signoffs
 	    * Commit message formatting
 	    * Passing tests
 	    * Passing builds
-	  + What `roles` and permissions will team members have, and how is this determined?
+	  + What `roles` and permissions shall team members have, and how is this determined?
 	  + Who's going to be in charge of this?
 	  + When should it be done by?